2107 - Family Medical Leave Act / California Family Rights Act

 The following are other provisions to the FMLA and/or the CFRA regulations:

-- Included within the new CFRA regulations is a template Certification of Health Care Provider (CFRA) form which captures all the information that must be included in the certification.
-(Cal.
-Code Regs., tit.
-2, § 11097.)
+Included within the new CFRA regulations is a template Certification of Health Care Provider (CFRA) form which captures all the information that must be included in the certification.
+(California Code of Regulations, title 2, section 11097.)
 Departments are encouraged to follow the template provided by DFEH.

 It is unlawful for any employer to interfere with, restrain, or deny the exercise of any right provided by FMLA/CFRA.
 It is also unlawful for an employer to discharge or discriminate against any individual for opposing any practice, or because of involvement in any proceeding, related FMLA/CFRA.